Introduction

 Tinnitus Retraining Therapy

 The audiologists conduct Tinnitus Retraining Therapy (TRT) to help patients experiencing or suffering from tinnitus (ringing in the ear) and/ or hyperacusis (reduced tolerance to loud sound).
-TRT is a habituation-oriented approach involving counselling and sound therapy.
+TRT is a habituation-oriented approach involving counseling and sound therapy.

 Vestibular Rehabilitation